Photography by KMM

 If I had been somebody who didn't know the scam and entertained it, he would have harassed and intimidated me for that twenty dollars he bet me.
 If anybody approaches you and says anything about your shoes, unless you just want to make a donation, give them the correct answer or ignore them and walk away.
 It's a scam.

-One of the many reasons to be intrigued by New Orleans is there is no other place like it in the world.
+There are many reasons to be intrigued by New Orleans but the main one is there is no other place like it in the world.
 Use good common sense.
 Have fun.
 Enjoy all that New Orleans has to offer.
 It has been said: New Orleans is a city with many faces, but only one soul.
 Its mystery and ambiance will seduce you, and once you surrender, it will never let go.
 By the time you get home, you will be planning your next trip.
 When you leave, a piece of it goes with you, and that will always draw you back.

 We look forward to seeing you soon.